offsoc/LitterBox/README.md

 ---

+## Contributing
+Please do all of your development in a feature branch on your own fork of LitterBox.
+Contribution guidelines can be found here: [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## SECURITY WARNINGS

 - **DO NOT USE IN PRODUCTION**: This tool is designed for development and testing environments only.
 Running it in production could expose your systems to serious security risks.